tremo123/Ogar-unlimited/README.md

 7. mousefilter
 8. plugins

-###anything else, you may use as long as you give me credit
+#####anything else, if you improved it, you dont have to give us credit, or else if you just copied, you must give us credit